nvidia.com

 Which simulation platforms support differentiable physics for gradient-based robot policy optimization?

-Which simulation platforms support differentiable physics for gradient based robot policy optimization
+Which simulation environments support differentiable physics for gradient based robot policy optimization

 Summary